geomesa/geomesa-geoserver/geomesa-gs-monitor-elasticsearch/README.md

 Additionally, some extra fields are computed from the request:
   * `failed` – whether the request's `error` field is populated
+  * `timedOut` – if the request failed, whether the cause of failure was a timeout
   * `bboxCentroid` – the centroid of the request's `bbox` field
   * `queryAttributes` – a list of attributes from the request's `queryString` field
   * `queryCentroids` – a list of centroids for each geometry in the request's `queryString` field